dxc-technology/online-devops-dojo/online-devops-dojo/leading-change/step5.md

 Chun's shares her top learnings from previous transformation efforts with the team:

-* Culture eats Transformation for Lunch
+* Culture eats Transformation for Lunch.

-* Tools are [least] important
+* Tools are [least] important.

-* Leadership support is key
+* Leadership support is key.

-* Invest in a Small Enablement group
+* Invest in a Small Enablement group.

-* Choose wisely what is mandated and top-down
+* Choose wisely what is mandated and top-down.

-* Don’t skip the Value Stream Mapping step
+* Don’t skip the Value Stream Mapping step.

-* Set overall goals/measures
+* Set overall goals/measures.

-* Create Improvement Themes
+* Create Improvement Themes.

-* Continuous Improvement via DevOps Kaizen NOT a Big Bang approach
+* Continuous Improvement via DevOps Kaizen NOT a Big Bang approach.

-* Focus on a small set of common capabilities / shared services
+* Focus on a small set of common capabilities / shared services.

-* Develop Champions, Change Agents, Coaches
+* Develop Champions, Change Agents, Coaches.

-* Start now and never finish
+* Start now and never finish.

 The team are excited and challenged by the ask.